Rapha149/MessageHider/tutorials/ENGLISH.md

 - `onlyHideForOtherPlayers (true/false)` - If enabled, messages you have sent yourself will not be filtered for you.
 (1.16+)

+- `priority (number/null)` - The priority according to which the filters will be applied.
+The lower the priority of a filter, the earlier it will be executed.
+By default, the priority is `null`, in which case the filter is executed last.
+The priority is only really important when messages are replaced, because then it depends on which filter replaces the message first.

 - `message (text)` - The message to filter for.
 If JSON is enabled, in JSON format.

+- `replacement (text)` - The text to replace the message with if the filter matches.
+The text can be specified as JSON or as normal text.
+Also you can use colors with & characters.
+If `regex` is enabled, `$1`, `$2` and `$n` can be used to access the first, second and `n`th group of the pattern.
+If `null` is specified as replacement (default), the message will be hidden as normal and not replaced.
+If another filter would have hidden the message before, the message will still be replaced, but after the message has been replaced once, it will not be changed further.

 - `senders (list)` - If left empty it will be ignored.
 If at least one player is given, only messages sent by the given players will be filtered with this filter.
 (1.16+)
 	Either the player name, UUID or `<console>` for the console may be provided.